niftools/blender_niftools_addon/docs/user/features/collisions.rst

 #. :ref:`Create a mesh geometry <geometry-mesh>`
    as explained before.

-#. :ref:`Create another single sided cube <geometry-mesh>`
-   as explained before.

 #.
-Select the second newly created cube and rename it, like 'CollisionBox' via the Object panel
+Create another mesh-object to represent our collision shape, a primitive sphere(prim-sphere) is highly recommended.

 #.
-In the Object panel, under Display, select Type and change it to **Wire**, this will make it easier to find.
+Rename it to something more appropriate, like 'CollisionSphere' via the Object panel

 #.
 Scale the collision cube 'CollisionBox' to the size wanted.